Compendium solar spectrum formation: RT basics

 \paragraphrr{Thomson and Rayleigh scattering} In terms of \rrref{Fig.}{fig:pairs} these scatterings are described by pairs {\bf b, c} and {\bf f, g}, none of the others.
 In the Thomson limit (short of Compton) they still suffer Doppler redistribution.
 Pairs {\bf c} and {\bf g} cancel in occurrence probability, averaged for Doppler redistribution.

 A particular case is Thomson scattering by free electrons making the white-light corona so beautifully visible during eclipses and with LASCO \rrendnote{white-light corona}{note:wlcorona}{ The reason why we must travel far to see the corona\footnote{Personal history: after starting my career with spectroscopy at three eclipses my wife and I became positively corona-infected eclipse tourists.
-Our traveling in 2020 to my 15th, completing three Saros 142 periods, was covid-canceled.} is evident from the visibility diagram in \SSXpage{5} after \linkadspage{1953sun..book..207V}{51}{Fig.\,6} in the classic review by \citetads{1953sun..book..207V}.
+Our traveling in 2020 to my 15th to complete my three Saros 142 periods was covid-canceled.} is evident from the visibility diagram in \SSXpage{5} after \linkadspage{1953sun..book..207V}{51}{Fig.\,6} in the classic review by \citetads{1953sun..book..207V}.

-The pearly white color and linear polarization of the K corona and its apparent radiation temperature (\citeads{1938PASP...50..225M}) suggest photospheric light that is bent towards the viewer without wavelength selectivity (unlike blue-favoring Rayleigh scattering, hence Thomson scattering, Mie scattering, or reflection without refraction).
-The absence of photospheric Fraunhofer lines in the coronal spectrum, unlike their presence in the spectrum scattered by your nose, was a large disappointment for the first observers bringing spectroscopes to totality, played a role in the debate whether the corona is real or an illusion, and remained enigmatic during many decades.\footnote{Nowadays appreciate when admiring the eclipse corona that you are illuminated by your cleanest sunshine ever: pearly white, no dark lines, beautiful polarization (\linkadspage{2020ApOpt..59F..71S}{3}{Fig.\,2} of \citeads{2020ApOpt..59F..71S}), the most straightforward solar density diagnostic -- and still the greatest enigma.} Thomson and Mie scattering are coherent so retain frequencies and hence should retain Fraunhofer lines.
+The pearly white color and linear polarization of the K corona and its apparent radiation temperature (\citeads{1938PASP...50..225M}) suggest photospheric light that is bent towards the viewer without wavelength selectivity (unlike blue-favoring Rayleigh scattering), hence Thomson scattering, Mie scattering, or reflection without refraction.
+The absence of photospheric Fraunhofer lines in the coronal spectrum, unlike their presence in the spectrum scattered daily by your nose, was a large disappointment for the first observers bringing spectroscopes to totality, played a role in the debate whether the corona is real or an illusion, and remained enigmatic during many decades.
+Thomson and Mie scattering are coherent so retain frequencies and hence should retain Fraunhofer lines.
 Then \citetads{1931ZA......3..199G} noticed that \CaII\ \HK\ leave a washed-out dip and \linkadspage{1931ZA......3..199G}{22}{proposed here} that their 100\,\AA\ smearing corresponds to 7500~\kms\ Doppler redistribution \SSXpage{6}.
-However, he excluded thermal broadening with a reminder that the solar-atmosphere temperature is at most 6000\,K while this deep-photosphere value -- everybody knew that heat flows necessarily from hot to cool so further out may only be cooler -- gives only 550~\kms.
+Later \citetads{1976SoPh...48....3C} refined this \HK\ washout into estimation of coronal temperature, but at the time Grotrian excluded thermal broadening with a reminder that the solar-atmosphere temperature is at most 6000\,K while this deep-photosphere value gives only 550~\kms.
+He did not specify the corresponding broadening temperature $6000\times(7500/550)^2\tis\,1.1\,10^6$\,K -- too outrageous since everybody knew that heat flows necessarily from hot to cool so further out from the deep may only be cooler -- but hinted (\linkadspage{1931ZA......3..199G}{22}{footnote 3}) that some sort of nonthermal ionization might play a role.